moverlin/Kirtley_picogrid/Software/README.md

 Most of what is talked about here relates to the TI Delfino (TMS320F28377D) microcontroller.
 However, Labview also has its quirks and these will also be included here.

 ### Goals of this Document
-- To describe how the kirtley_picogrid software is organised and how to run it.
+- Describe how the kirtley_picogrid software is organised and how to run it.
-- To document the tips we have learned along the way in a single document.
+- Describe the tips we have learned along the way.
+- Put all of this information into a single document.

 ## Table of Contents
 Here is the list of topics we discuss: